scanzy/electric-scraper/README.md

 - urls of files are found, using url templates with data fields, or CSS selectors
 - files are downloaded, using the "path" field of the file configuration
 - the browser is closed (if configured)

+# Development
+Currently, the project is in development.

+TODO:
+- [ ] add support for images, not working yet